-Maintaining your immigration status in Canada is one of the responsibilities mentioned in your letter of appointment.
+Maintaining your immigration status in Canada is one of the conditions stated in your letter of appointment.
 An application for Permanent Residence will ensure that you maintain valid status.
 Queen's faculty member can usually submit an application after one year of working full time in Canada.
 Check "Which Immigration Class?" for details.
-A lapse in your immigration status in Canada can result in Queen's being required to re-advertised your position.

 You must keep Queen's Human Resources and your Faculty Office informed of changes in your immigration status at all times.
 You can stay in Canada if your work permit has expired, work, and be paid as long as you have submitted a request for a new work permit prior to the expiry date of the previous one.
 Citizenship and Immigration calls this "Implied Status".